Madhurithotakua/Object-Storage-Systems/README.md

   - Use the Minio JavaScript library or SDK to interact with Minio for file uploads and downloads.

 - **Backend**: Node.js and Python
   - Utilize Minio client libraries or SDKs to interact with Minio from the backend.
-You can use the Minio SDK for Node.js and Minio SDK for Python to perform operations like file uploads and downloads.
+We can use the Minio SDK for Node.js and Minio SDK for Python to perform operations like file uploads and downloads.
 _Minio itself is not directly a part of your tech stack; instead, it's an external component used for storage and data management within your applications._

 ### Project Flow

-First thing is to create two folders named
-The structure of folder is as follows

-**Frontend**
 For frontend we have used *React.js*
 Initially navigate to the frontend folder and open the terminal using``` ctrl + shift + ` ``` in vs code or click on new terminal Type cd Frontend It will navigate to the folder.
 Then type ``` npm install ```  The necessary files and node modules will be installed.

 We run the frontend part using the command ``` npm start ```

-This will be the output that has to be displayed on running the command.
+This will be the webpage that has to be displayed on running the command and allowed to select or upload the documents,videos,images.

 ![WhatsApp Image 2023-10-21 at 14 45 12_48db0754](https://github.com/Madhurithotakua/Object-Storage-Systems/assets/104493027/b2d69cf4-ba31-4480-990e-bfb8c744bfe2)

-**Backend**
+After uploading the any of input by the user like video that will be stored in the minio server and visible in the output page as follows:

+![WhatsApp Image 2023-10-21 at 14 45 13_a0f82c7a](https://github.com/Madhurithotakua/Object-Storage-Systems/assets/104493027/ec1ade3b-4662-4b8e-9ff0-f71ff75da106)

 For backend we have used *Node.js*  and *python*

-![WhatsApp Image 2023-10-21 at 14 45 13_a0f82c7a](https://github.com/Madhurithotakua/Object-Storage-Systems/assets/104493027/ec1ade3b-4662-4b8e-9ff0-f71ff75da106)
+- Utilize Minio client libraries or SDKs to interact with Minio from the backend.
+We can use the Minio SDK for Node.js and Minio SDK for Python to perform operations like file uploads and downloads.
+- This image represents the minio storage process
+  1. Video uploading to a Minio server involves sending the video file as an object via an API or compatible client tool.

+2. The video file is typically divided into smaller data chunks, known as blocks, for efficient storage and retrieval.

+3. Minio then stores these blocks as objects in a distributed and scalable object storage system.

+4. Each object is assigned a unique key, such as a filename, and can be accessed using this key.

+5. Minio's architecture allows for easy scalability, redundancy, and high availability in video storage and retrieval operations.

 ![WhatsApp Image 2023-10-21 at 14 45 13_a26b9cb0](https://github.com/Madhurithotakua/Object-Storage-Systems/assets/104493027/0bc66869-c0d5-4d3e-a1b7-df1f41bdb409)

+### Conclusion
+In conclusion, this project has been a valuable exploration of object storage systems and their real-world applications.
+We've not only gained a comprehensive understanding of what object storage is and how it differs from traditional file systems, but we've also examined potential alternatives.
+The hands-on experience of setting up Minio locally and integrating it with our tech stack has provided valuable insights into the power of object storage in modern application development.
+This project has equipped us with the skills to harness Minio's capabilities for efficient file management, a knowledge that can be applied to a variety of real-world scenarios.

+*Senior Developer* - K.Keerthi *Junior Devloper* - T.Madhuri